Odia people: Medieval period

 The Shailodbhava dynasty ruled the region from the sixth to the eighth century.
 They built the Parashurameshvara Temple in the 7th century, which is the oldest known temple in Bhubaneswar.
-The ruled Odisha from the 8th to the 10th century.
+They ruled Odisha from the 8th to the 10th century.
 They built several Buddhist monasteries and temples, including Lalitgiri, Udayagiri and Baitala Deula.
 The Keshari dynasty ruled from the 9th to the 12th century.
 The Lingaraj Temple, Mukteshvara Temple and Rajarani Temple in Bhubaneswar were constructed during the Bhauma-Kara dynasty.
 They were introduced as a new style of architecture in Odisha, and the dynasty's rule shifted from Buddhism to Brahmanism.